A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: Framework Supplements

-In the ideal case when ${\cal F}={\cal F}_1$, the proposed joint precoding framework has strict convergence, since each step of the iteration, i.e., (\ref{eqn:16}), (\ref{eqn:20}), (\ref{eqn:25}), (\ref{eqn:31}) and (\ref{eqn:37}), can be easily proved to be monotonous.
-However, In the non-ideal cases when ${\cal F}={\cal F}_2$ and ${\cal F}={\cal F}_3$, the convergence of the proposed framework can not be proved strictly, since the update of ${\bm{\Theta}}$ has no guarantee of monotony in some cases due to the approximation operation in (\ref{eqn:39}).
-Fortunately, the rest of iterative steps are all monotonous, so the loss caused by the approximation operation has little adverse effect on the global convergence, which will be verified by simulation results in the next Section \ref{sec:NSR}.
+In the ideal case ${\cal F}={\cal F}_1$ and general case ${\cal F}={\cal F}_2$, the proposed joint precoding framework, has strict convergency\footnote{ Note that, the proposed joint precoding scheme converges to a feasible solution, while only the convergence rate is fully analyzed can its local optimality be strictly proved.}, since each step of the iteration, i.e., (\ref{eqn:16}), (\ref{eqn:20}), (\ref{eqn:25}), (\ref{eqn:31}) and (\ref{eqn:37}), can be easily proved to be monotonous.
+However, in the non-ideal case ${\cal F}={\cal F}_3$, the convergency of the proposed framework can not be proved strictly, since the update of ${\bm{\Theta}}$ has no guarantee of monotony in some cases due to the approximation operation in (\ref{eqn:39}).
+Besides, for {\bf Algorithm 2}, how the relaxation operation of optimizing the user-RIS matching vector $\bf u$ will influence the global convergency is also unpredictable \cite{LCR}.
+Fortunately, since the rest of iterative steps are all monotonous, actually the loss caused by the approximation operation and relaxation operation have little adverse effect on the global convergence, which will be verified through simulations in the next Section \ref{sec:NSR}.